brignano/ccsu-senior-project-spring-2021/README.md

 These points will be the crux of this project for you.

 ## Constraints & Assumptions
+* Students will only be able to leverage open source/free tools and software.

 ## Sponsor-Provided Hardware And Software
 * No hardware or software will be provided by The Hartford.